Overview

 Latest News

-The Legal Sector Affinity Group (LSAG) has published an addendum to the 2023 edition of the LSAG AML Guidance.
-The addendum is supplementary to the main guidance and is provided by LSAG as an update and to illustrate how our attitude towards regulation is developing over time.
+The Legal Sector Affinity Group (LSAG) has published a number of addenda to the 2023 edition of the LSAG AML Guidance.
+The addenda are supplementary to the main guidance and are provided by LSAG as an update and to illustrate how our attitude towards regulation is developing over time.

-Please note the changes set out in the addendum are currently pending approval by HM Treasury and, if accepted, will be integrated into the text of the main guidance.
+Please note the changes set out in the addenda are currently pending approval by HM Treasury and, if accepted, will be integrated into the text of the main guidance.

 Please see our guidance page for further details.

-Barristers and BSB entities undertaking work that is in scope of the Money Laundering Regulations are required to apply enhanced customer due diligence in relation to high risk third countries.
+Barristers and BSB entities undertaking work that is in scope of the Money Laundering Regulations are required to apply enhanced customer due diligence in relation to high risk third countries (HRTC).

 Further information can be found in HM Treasury’s Advisory Notice.